lester-lee/curious-places/proposal.md

 The project will gradually learn what types of things you are interested in learning about, and begin suggesting  similar things for you to check out.
 It will be a learning experience that is personally driven. ■

-_This Was originally Lester Lee's proposal_
+_This was originally Lester Lee's proposal_

 1: [The Psychology of Curiosity - George Loewenstein](https://www.cmu.edu/dietrich/sds/docs/loewenstein/PsychofCuriosity.pdf)